Major General (Ret) Arnold L. Punaro | Chairman

 He has a Master of Arts degree from the University of Georgia and a Master of Arts degree from Georgetown University, the latter in national security studies.
 He was on the Adjunct Faculty of the Walsh School of Foreign Service at Georgetown University for ten years where he taught an annual graduate level course entitled "National Security Decisionmaking."

-Mr. Punaro is the recipient of numerous recognitions including the Secretary of Defense Medal for Exceptional Public Service in March, 2009.
+Mr. Punaro is the recipient of numerous recognitions including the Secretary of Defense Medal for Exceptional Public Service in March, 2009 and again in January, 2014.
 In August 1993, he received the Marine Corps League's "Iron Mike" Award for "exceptionally outstanding service" and "unwavering commitment" for over 20 years to "insuring a strong national defense."
 He has received the Air Force Association's "Exceptional Service Award," the National Guard "Minuteman Award," the Army’s "Outstanding Civilian Service Medal" and was the recipient of SAIC's "Founders Award" and two special CEO awards.
 He has over 20 military awards and decorations to include the Distinguished Service Medal as well as numerous civic recognitions.